MiyukiQAQ/MissAV-Downloader/README.md

 Use the -file   option to download all URLs in the file. ( Each line is a URL )

 Additional Options:
 Use the -limit   option to limit the number of downloads.
 (Only works with the -plist option.)
 Use the -proxy   option to configure http proxy server ip and port.
-Use the -ffmpeg option to get the best video quality. ( Recommend! ) Use the -cover  option to save the cover when downloading the video Use the -noban  option to turn off the miyuki banner when downloading the video Use the -title  option to use the full title as the movie file name
+Use the -ffmpeg  option to get the best video quality. ( Recommend! ) Use the -cover   option to save the cover when downloading the video Use the -ffcover option to set the cover as the video preview (ffmpeg required) Use the -noban   option to turn off the miyuki banner when downloading the video Use the -title   option to use the full title as the movie file name

 options:
   -h, --help     show this help message and exit